 Join us as Child and Youth Mental Health Outreach Worker!

-Job Title: Child and Youth Mental Health Outreach Worker Start Date: May 10th, 2021 Position Duration: 1 year contract with the possibility of extension (3-month probation) Hours/week: 24 hours/week Hourly wage: $24-$26/hour Vacation: 4 weeks/year Benefits: Full benefits paid by employer, 5% RRSP Contribution (following probation) Office Location: Castlegar, BC Communities Served: Trail, Castlegar, & surrounding areas
+Job Title: Child and Youth Mental Health Outreach Worker Start Date: as soon as possible Position Duration: 1 year contract with the possibility of extension (3-month probation) Hours/week: 24 hours/week Hourly wage: $24-$26/hour Vacation: 4 weeks/year Benefits: Full benefits paid by employer, 5% RRSP Contribution (following probation) Office Location: Castlegar, BC Communities Served: Trail, Castlegar, & surrounding areas

 The Child and Youth Mental Health Worker supports children/youth aged 6-18 and their families in further growing their abilities to manage mild to moderate mental, emotional, and behavioural challenges.
 The Child and Youth Mental Health Worker has a strengths-based, child/youth/family-centred, trauma-informed, low-barrier, and highly collaborative approach to practice while additionally working from a systemic orientation.

 The Child and Youth Mental Health Outreach Worker will join other Freedom Quest practitioners in employing an eclectic, generalist, and common factors approach to practice.
 They make use of techniques and tools from diverse evidence-based models of practice while operating with the knowledge that treatment plans are flexible depending on the ever-changing needs of the client(s) and community.

 The Child and Youth Mental Health Outreach Worker is anticipated to allocate their time to the tasks below, however, they have the flexibility to manage their schedule and task list according to the needs of the communities they serve as well as to the needs of the agency and the contract(s).
 They are invited to communicate to their supervisor, the Concurrent Disorders Clinician, any changes to the following task list according to their actual experience of the position.